doprz/wlgif/README.md

 ### Nix

-`dipc` is available as a nix flake via GitHub
+`wlgif` is available as a nix flake via GitHub

 ```sh
 # From GitHub